artchen/hexo-theme-memory/README.md

 In addition to these settings, users may also want to edit/replace the following files:

-* The site logo: `source/images/logo.png`, `source/images/logo.psd`
+* Replace the site logo: `source/images/logo.png`, `source/images/logo.psd`

-The search feature uses [swiftype](https://swiftype.com/).
-Please follow their instruction to setup your own searches.
+* The search feature uses [swiftype](https://swiftype.com/).
+Please follow their instruction to setup yours.

-The icon fonts are from [icomoon](https://icomoon.io/).
+* The icon fonts are from [icomoon](https://icomoon.io/).

-I used Adobe Typekit for my site.
-If you are not using Typekit, please delete corresponding code in `layout/_partial/head.ejs`.
+* The default English font is Futura PT via Adobe Typekit.
+If you are using Typekit like me, please change the embedded javascript code in `layout/_partial/head.ejs`, else you can delete the corresponding code.

 ## Demo